studentprivacyio/studentprivacyio/README.md

-# Student Privacy Rights Project
+# Student Privacy IO

 A resource hub empowering students to understand and protect their privacy rights in educational settings.

 ## 🎯 Mission

-We're a coalition of students, educators, and privacy advocates working to:
+We're a group of students, educators, and privacy advocates working to:
 - Empower students with knowledge about their educational privacy rights
 - Challenge excessive surveillance in educational environments
 - Provide practical tools for protecting student privacy